How to Propagate Rubber Trees From Cuttings

 Make the Cuts

-Once you have chosen where you will take the cutting from your rubber tree, take your sharp scissors or pruning shears and make a swift, diagonal cut directly under the lowest leaf node of the new cutting.
+Once you have chosen where you will take the cutting from your rubber tree, take your sharp knife or pruning shears and make a swift, straight cut directly just above a node and one inch below a node.
 If the cutting is dripping sap, gently pat the cut end of the stem with a paper towel until it stops.

 Prepare the Cuttings

-Once the cuttings have been taken, remove the bottom leaves from each stem, ensuring that two to three leaves are remaining at the top of the cuttings.
+Once the cuttings have been taken, remove the bottom leaves from each stem, ensuring that one leaf remains at the top of the cuttings.
 Not only does this help to expose the stem and encourage rooting, but it also helps to ensure that the cutting's energy is directed toward new growth rather than maintaining existing leaves.
 Keeping the waxy side outermost, roll the leaf to form a cylinder, secure with a rubber band, and put into the soilless potting mix.
 Rolling the leaf reduces moisture loss.

 Plant the Cuttings

-Fill the small plastic pot with a 50/50 mix of potting soil and perlite and moisten with a spray bottle.
+Fill the small plastic pot with a soilless potting mix and perlite and moisten thoroughly.
 Before planting, apply a rooting hormone to the end of each cutting.
 Then, poke a small hole in the center of the potting medium and push the cutting in, ensuring that the top node sits on the soil mix surface.
 Support the cutting with a small stake place in the center of the rolled leaf.
 Pat the soil firmly down around the cutting to secure it in place.

 Place a plastic zip-top bag over each potted cutting to create a greenhouse-like environment.
 Rubber tree cuttings require humid environments to sprout roots.